playframework/playframework/documentation/manual/working/scalaGuide/main/upload/ScalaFileUpload.md

 However, under [certain conditions](https://github.com/playframework/playframework/issues/5545), garbage collection does not occur in a timely fashion.
 As such, there's also a [`play.api.libs.Files.TemporaryFileReaper`](api/scala/play/api/libs/Files$$DefaultTemporaryFileReaper.html) that can be enabled to delete temporary files on a scheduled basis using the Akka scheduler, distinct from the garbage collection method.

-The reaper is disabled by default, and is enabled through configuration of `application.conf`:
+The reaper is disabled by default, and is enabled through `application.conf`:

 ```
 play.temporaryFile {